 Radioactivity Class 12: Alpha, Beta, Gamma and the Decay Law

 Radioactivity is the spontaneous emission of radiation from unstable nuclei, discovered by Henri Becquerel in 1896.
 Three types of radiation: alpha (helium nucleus), beta (electron or positron), and gamma (high-energy photon).
-Alpha is heaviest and stopped by paper; beta is moderate and stopped by aluminium; gamma is most penetrating and needs lead shielding.
+Alpha is the heaviest and is stopped by paper; beta is moderate and stopped by aluminium; gamma is most penetrating and needs lead shielding.

 The what is binding energy in physics class 12 query is the most-searched variant; the radioactive decay law N = N_0 e^(minus lambda t) tells students that the number of remaining nuclei falls exponentially with time.
 The decay constant lambda is the probability per unit time that a single nucleus decays; activity A = lambda N is the number of decays per second (units of becquerel).